opennetworkinglab/onos/web/gui2/AngularMigration.md

 directive and they can be merged in to one

 ## fw/remote/wsock.service
-Taking for a really simple example the fw/remote/WSockService, this was originally defined in the __app/fw/remote/wsock.js__ file and is now redefined in __onos/web/gui2/src/main/webapp/app/fw/remote/wsock.service.ts__.
+Taking for a really simple example the fw/remote/WSockService, this was originally defined in the __/onos/web/gui/src/main/webapp/app/fw/remote/wsock.js__ file and is now redefined in __onos/web/gui2-fw-lib/projects/gui2-fw-lib/src/lib/remote/wsock.service.ts__.

 First of all this should remain a Service, since it does not do any DOM manipulation and does not have an associated CSS.

-This has one method that's called to establish the WebSocketService
+This is a wrapper around the ES6 class WebSocket.
+It has one method newWebSocket() that's called to establish the WebSocketService

 ```javascript
  1 (function () {